-Definition Of Registered Rep FINRA requires that each representative be registered.
+Definition Of Registered Rep

+Persons Who Do Not Have To Register FINRA requires that each representative be registered.
 A representative is defined as any person who solicits or conducts business in securities for the member.
-Persons whose duties are solely clerical or who solely handle certain exempted securities do not have to register.
-Finally, foreign associates who deal exclusively outside the U.S. do not have to be registered.
+Persons whose duties are solely clerical or who solely handle exempted securities do not have to register.
+Please note that foreign associates who deal exclusively outside the U.S. do not have to be registered.
 Registration with FINRA is not effective until the appropriate examination is passed.